Mafatih al-Jinan

 Mafatih al-Jinan (مفاتيح الجنان), by Sheikh Abbas Qumi, is a Twelver Shi'a compilation of Qur'anic Chapters, Dua's, Taaqeebat (acts of worship after daily prayers), acts during Islamic months and days, supplications narrated from the Ahl al-Bayt and the text of Ziyarats.

 Author

 The Mafatih al-Jinan was authored by Shaykh Abbas Qummi.
-He was a Shia scholar, historian, and hadith narrator.
+He was a prominent Shia scholar, historian, and hadith narrator.
+Over the course of his career, Qummi authored numerous works in the fields of hadith, history, and devotional literature.